TRC-Loop/ConvertLite/README.md

 - Click or drag a file into the program
 - Select which type you want to convert it in or shift+click to also adjust image/video settings
 - Get the converted file in the same directory as the old one
+- I also want to add batch/bulk conversion later
 ## Installation

 ### Prerequisites